weberBen/semantic-document-retrieval/README.md

 From documents provided as context, answer to the following query: self supervised
 ```

-Default model is `sentence-transformers/all-mpnet-base-v2`.
+### Behavior:

-Result of the search is automatically copied to clipboard.
+- Results of the search are automatically copied to your clipboard.

-If a database exists then no more file will be indexed.
-Tha app is made to index once a whole directory.
+- If a database already exists, no further indexing will take place (i.e., the app indexes the directory once).

-You can tweak parameters passed to the embeddings model inside function `initialize_embeddings` which simply use `HuggingFaceEmbeddings` from `langchain`.
+- You can adjust embedding model parameters in the `initialize_embeddings` function, which uses `HuggingFaceEmbeddings` from the `langchain` library.

-# Installation
+## Installation

+To install the dependencies, run the following command:

 ```bash
 poetry install